Ouch! The Link Between Chronic Pain and Sleep

 When we’re not getting sleep, it can be a real pain.
 LITERALLY.

-Sleep deprivation equates to our bodies being more susceptible to feelings of discomfort, meaning pain is allowed to flourish.
+Sleep deprivation equates to our bodies being more susceptible to feelings of discomfort, meaning the pain is allowed to flourish.

 But, when we create the conditions to support rest and relaxation, sleep acts a natural analgesic (science speak for a drug that relieves pain)